 Silicon Valley looks nothing like the mining towns of yore.
 There are no tumbleweeds, no saloon girls, no gunslingers, and no horses.
 Yet, the similarities are undeniable.
 Like the opportunistic towns that sprouted across Colorado, Nevada, and California in the nineteenth century, Silicon Valley is magnetic.
 It draws people with dreams of striking it rich.
-They aren’t mining for gold or silver, however; they’re mining
+They aren’t mining for gold or silver, however; they’re mining for innovation.

 Also like the Wild West, Silicon Valley is in some respects a lawless place.
 Because it lives on the bleeding edge, its products and services often precede the rules, regulations, and legal precedents that eventually govern them.